LoricAndre/OneTerm.nvim/README.md

  - `oneterm_width_ratio` and `oneterm_height_ratio` set the width and height ratios.
 These should be set to numbers between 0 (for no window) and 1 (window fills the editor)
  - `oneterm_margin_left` and `oneterm_margin_top` set the margins, these are ratios and should be set to numbers between 0 and 1 like the ratios
  - `oneterm_yank` needs to be set to |true| to be able to use the yank command !
+ - `oneterm_ignore` is a table/array of gitignore-type patterns.

 ## Using the framework
 Each of the commands calls the same lua function, accessible using `lua require('oneterm').main(arg_object)`.<br>